Examples of People Being Persistent in Prayers in the Bible

 You may have been praying for your breakthrough for a while now, but if you believe that God will honor His word you will see it come to pass.
 He will bless you.
 But you must trust Him with the last breath in your body.

-Others have trusted in God and He never disappoints.
+Others have trusted in God and He never disappointed them.
 Believe His words and keep them.
-Hide God’s words in your heart and let them guide you and comfort your heart.
+Hide them in your heart and let them guide and comfort you.

 One of the best ways to hide the Word of God in your heart is memorization.
 Memorize a scripture daily.